xwmx/nb/README.md

 ## Configuration

-`notes` is configured using environment variables, which can be set in `~/.notesrc`.
+`notes` is configured using environment variables set in the `.notesrc` file in your home directory.

 Open your `~/.notesrc` configuration file in your editor: